kavigihan/Badsploit/README.md

 3. Give required permissions ` chmod +x badsploit.sh `
 4. Then you can run the scipt with `./badsploit.sh`

+# Usage

+Run the script, you will prompted with a list of commands.
+Use `list` command to see the available commands

 # Contact

 You can find me on instagram @_kavi.gihan